Udhul/dynamic-config-manager/docs/full_specification.md

     *   Path-based deep access (`get_value("path.to.value")`, `set_value("path.to.value", ...)`) for configuration values, using `.` as a delimiter.
     *   Attribute-style access via `config_instance.active.path.to.value` for both getting (triggers `get_value`) and setting (triggers `set_value`) values, ensuring full validation and auto-save pipeline.
     *   Easy metadata retrieval for any field via `config_instance.meta.path.to.value` (or `get_metadata("path.to.value")`) returning a comprehensive metadata object.
+    *   Field introspection via `get_field_names(path="")` for retrieving all registered field names, with optional scoping to nested paths.
 *   Automatic validation and (optional) auto-saving on value changes made through `set_value` or attribute-style assignment.
 *   Restore functionality for individual values or entire configurations to defaults or file-persisted state.
 *   `attach_auto_fix` decorator for Pydantic models to enable input pre-processing for various data formats (numeric, options, ranges, multiple choice, list conversions, etc.):